 staff picks image.png

-Our Best Travel Book Recommendations
+The Best Travel Books: Top Recommendations

 Tell Them My Name, by Laura Maya

-Our Staff Picks (updated 12/26/2025)
+Our Staff Picks (updated 6/16/2026)

-Our Staff Picks (updated 12/26/2025)
+Our Staff Picks (updated 6/16/2026)

 A Walk in the Woods, by Bill Bryson

 A Walk in the Woods chronicles Bill Bryson's wildly entertaining misadventure on the Appalachian Trail, masterfully weaving sharp humor with fascinating historical insights and vivid nature writing.
 Bryson's razor-sharp wit and candid self-awareness make every mishap memorable as he and his endearingly flawed companion Stephen Katz stumble through America's backcountry—transforming what could have been a simple hiking memoir into an irresistible page-turner that ranks among our highest recommendations.
 Though they never conquer the trail's full 2,200 miles, Bryson delivers something better: a richly layered exploration of the AT's colorful past and the peculiar, obsessive world of thru-hikers.
 Robert Redford brought the story to screen in a 2015 adaptation, though the book's humor truly shines brightest on the page.
-Read our full book review of A Walk in the Woods here.
+Read our full book review of A Walk in the Woods.

 The Traveler’s Atlas, by National Geographic

 National Geographic's freshly released The Traveler's Atlas of the World stands as an essential resource for globe-trotters and dreamers alike, backed by over 135 years of exploration excellence.
 This magnificent volume brings together the expertise of National Geographic's seasoned travel journalists with more than 300 spectacular images and 250 custom-designed maps spanning every nation.
-Readers will uncover everything from world-famous attractions to lesser-known treasures—whether that's witnessing wildlife spectacles on the Serengeti, discovering cascading waters along Croatia's coast, navigating bustling Indian bazaars, or exploring ancient Mayan sites.
+Readers will uncover everything from world-famous attractions to lesser-known treasures, whether that's witnessing wildlife spectacles on the Serengeti, discovering cascading waters along Croatia's coast, navigating bustling Indian bazaars, or exploring ancient Mayan sites.
 The atlas includes curated travel routes (picture touring Bavaria's fairytale fortresses or cruising down Egypt's legendary river), ranked recommendations, heritage highlights, and historical context that showcase National Geographic's renowned ability to capture our planet's diversity.

 The Great Railway Bazaar, by Paul Theroux